rasmus-kirk/website/articles/2024-12-23_why-nix-is-the-perfect-package-manager-for-your-steam-deck/index.md

   man home-configuration.nix
 ```

-Or you can use a browser version [a browser
+Or you can use [a browser
 version](https://home-manager-options.extranix.com/).
 To
 learn more about Home-Manager, you should really read [the
 manual](https://nix-community.github.io/home-manager/index.xhtml),